maiadx/TDE-Classifier-Continued/README.md

 #### Physics-Informed Feature Engineering

-Features are strictly defined to capture physical properties rather than arbitrary statistical moments.
+Redshift correction and how we handle uncertainties from Flux are imporant for our GP dataset.

     Redshift Correction: All temporal features (Rise Time, Fade Time, FWHM) are corrected for time dilation (trest​=tobs​/(1+z)).
 Redshift is also used to derive absolute magnitude proxies.

     Uncertainty Handling: Flux uncertainties are incorporated directly into the Gaussian Process Kernel (Matern 3/2).
-    The noise level (α) of the GP is set to the square of the normalized flux error, ensuring that noisy data points have minimal influence on the derived features.
+The noise level (α) of the GP is set to the square of the normalized flux error, which ensurs that noisy data points have minimal influence on the derived features.

 #### Feature Importance